Background pattern

 Do not use this medication after the expiration date that appears on the packaging.
 The expiration date is the last day of the month indicated.

-Storage of cylinders:
+Storage of containers:

-• Store at temperatures between – 20°C and + 50°C.
+• Store at temperatures between -20°C and +50°C.

 • Ensure that highly flammable or combustible products are not stored in the same area.

-• Do not smoke near the cylinder.
+• Do not smoke near the container.

-• Excessive storage must be avoided.
+• Excessive storage should be avoided.

-Transportation of cylinders:
+Transportation of containers:

 • Do not park vehicles in the oxygen transfer area.